ang60/strathconnect/backend/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-The StrathConnect backend provides a complete, production-ready API for the mentorship platform.
+The StrathConnect backend provides a complete, production-ready API for the coaching platform.
 It includes all necessary features for user management, program coordination, goal tracking, session scheduling, and communication.
 The codebase is well-structured, thoroughly tested, and ready for deployment.

 With comprehensive documentation, automated setup scripts, and extensive test coverage, developers can quickly get started and build upon this solid foundation.